Golkatikshen/ConquerTheWorld/TUTORIAL/README.md

 ## Development

-To get started, make sure you have Node and NPM installed.
+To get lel started, make sure you have Node and NPM installed.
 Then,

 ```bash
 $ npm install